evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Turnbased.md

 ### Queue an action

-This is our first "goto function", the function that when execute when we select the last option in the 'wizard' of each Action.
-This should queue the action-dict and return us to the `combat_node`.
+This is our first "goto function".
+This will be called to actually queue our finished action-dict with the combat handler.
+After doing that, it should return us to the base  `node_combat`.

 ```python
 # in evadventure/combat_turnbased.py